-You use account schedules to analyze figures in general ledger accounts or to compare general ledger entries with general ledger budget entries.
+You use account schedules to analyse figures in general ledger accounts or to compare general ledger entries with general ledger budget entries.
 For example, you can view the general ledger entries as percentages of the budget entries.

 The account schedules in the standard version of Business Central are the basis of the standard financial reports, which may not suit the needs of your business.
 To quickly create your own financial reports, you can start by copying an existing account schedule.
 See step 3 below.

 The Acc.
 Schedule Overview page is where you preview the financial report that the account schedule defines.
 In the following, it is important to understand that what you set up as account schedule rows and columns can only be seen and validated on the Acc.
 Schedule Overview page, which you open from an account schedule by choosing the Overview action.
 The Account Schedule page itself is only a setup area.

 Choose the icon, enter Account Schedules, and then choose the related link.

 On the Account Schedules page, choose the New action to create a new account schedule name.